JasonTrue/JasonTrue/README.md

 But we're a scrappy team with a diverse range of experiences and we've got the ability to delivery consumer- and line-of-business web and mobile applications, backend web services, data pipelines, video and audio solutions, and more.

+Want to migrate some/all of your tech stack from Rails or Python to Elixir?
+We can do that.
+Need to integrate live production data with ERP systems?
+We can do that.
+Need mobile web development in Flutter/Dart?
+We can do that.

 I'm managing our team while maintaining some software development responsibilities, but here are some of the things that I work on:
 * Elixir OTP applications
 * Phoenix/Liveview Applications